tidalmigrations/tidalmigrations.github.io/pages/api/importing_applications.md

 title: Importing Applications
 keywords: apps, import, request, data
 last_updated: Feb 13, 2018
-summary: "Easily import your applications with the Tidal Migrations API"
+summary: "Easily import your applications with the Tidal API"
 sidebar: main_sidebar
 redirect_from: importapps.html
 permalink: import-apps.html
 ---

-Tidal Migrations's API includes the import endpoint to help you import your applications.
+Tidal's API includes the import endpoint to help you import your applications.
-Before using the endpoint, you must authenticate to the Tidal Migrations API:
+Before using the endpoint, you must authenticate to the Tidal API:
 [Authentication Guide](index.html)

 ## Start using the endpoint!